-- 1 Thomas, R., Cooper, M., Konar, E., Rooney, M., Noble-Tolla, M., Bohrer, A., Yee, L., Krivkovich, A., Starikova, I., Robinson, K., Nadeau, M., & Robinson, N. (2018).
+Thomas, R., Cooper, M., Konar, E., Rooney, M., Noble-Tolla, M., Bohrer, A., Yee, L., Krivkovich, A., Starikova, I., Robinson, K., Nadeau, M., & Robinson, N. (2018).
 Women in the Workplace 2018.
-Retrieved from McKinsey & Company database. - 2 War for talent refers to the heightened competition among companies in recruiting and retaining talented employees that comes with tighter labor markets.
+Retrieved from McKinsey & Company database.

 Many speak of the glass ceiling that holds women back - the invisible but systemic barrier that prevents women from accessing top leadership positions.
 This notion points our attention to the top of the leadership pipeline and implies that women are stopped only at the very top - at the point of promotion to senior executive roles.
-However, Lean In and McKinsey3 found that the obstacle for women and racial minorities is in place much earlier in the climb to leadership; they termed this the broken rung.
+However, Lean In and McKinsey found that the obstacle for women and racial minorities is in place much earlier in the climb to leadership; they termed this the broken rung.